user485584/MajorResearchProject/README.md

 ## Model Training and Evaluation

-**Purpose**: To assess model performance and prevent data leakage using a five-fold cross-validation strategy.
-**Purpose**: To train logistic regression models with L1 regularisation for feature selection.
-**Purpose**: To train random forest classifiers for robust feature importance estimation.
-**Purpose**: To evaluate models using metrics such as Accuracy, AUC, Precision, Recall, and F1 Score.
+**Purpose**: (1) To train logistic regression models.
+(2) To train random forest classifiers.
+(3) To evaluate models using metrics such as Accuracy, AUC, Precision, Recall, and F1 Score.

 **Scripts:**
 - `{TrainClassifier.R}`